thelgevold/PhantomSnapshot/README.md

-WebPageSnapshot
+PhantomSnapshot
 ==========

 Converts your web pages to PDF, JPG or PNG

-WebPageSnapshot is a PhantomJS script for converting web pages to PDF, JPG or PNG.
+PhantomSnapshot is a PhantomJS script for converting web pages to PDF, JPG or PNG.

-Just specify the url to your web page, and WebPageSnapshot will take a snapshot of it!
+Just specify the url to your web page, and PhantomSnapshot will take a snapshot of it!

-WebPageSnapshot runs as a PhantomJS server.
+PhantomSnapshot runs as a PhantomJS server.

 Launch the server through phantomJS and specify your host url + port